 Where to eat and drink near St Andrews Beach

-While St Andrews Beach doesn’t have much to offer foodwise, it is quite well known for its brewery.
+While St Andrews Beach doesn’t have a lot of dining options, it is quite well known for its brewery.
 St Andrews Beach Brewery offers a great range of food including quick bites to full meals.
 Make sure you try a local beer too while you’re here.

 The surrounding towns of St Andrews Beach have plenty more options for you, from cheap eats to fine dining.
-Mornington Peninsula is one of Victoria’s most famous wine regions and many wineries have excellent restaurants and cafes attached.
+Mornington Peninsula is one of Victoria’s most famous wine regions and many wineries have excellent restaurants and cafes.

 Below are just a few options for dining near St Andrews Beach: